Tetromino

 A tetromino is a geometric shape composed of four squares, connected orthogonally (i.e. at the edges and not the corners).
 Tetrominoes, like dominoes and pentominoes, are a particular type of polyomino.
 The corresponding polycube, called a tetracube, is a geometric shape composed of four cubes connected orthogonally.

 A popular use of tetrominoes is in the video game Tetris created by the Soviet game designer Alexey Pajitnov, which refers to them as tetriminos.
 The tetrominoes used in the game are specifically the one-sided tetrominoes.

-The tetrominoes
+Types of tetrominoes

 Free tetrominoes

 Polyominos are formed by joining unit squares along their edges.
 A free polyomino is a polyomino considered up to congruence.
 That is, two free polyominos are the same if there is a combination of translations, rotations, and reflections that turns one into the other.
 A free tetromino is a free polyomino made from four squares.
 There are five free tetrominoes.

 The free tetrominoes have the following symmetry: